 Support can be found by requesting to join the SIMRacingApps Group on FaceBook,

-where you can post questions, participate in the discussions.
+where you can search for answers already given, post your own questions, and participate in the discussions with other users.

 User contributed Apps and Widgets can be found in the "Files" section of the group.